eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/course-project/README.md

 The frontend team has come up with a couple of prototypes for the frontend form.
 You could either wire up one of their prototypes or roll your own!

 Your project manager recommends you use the command `cdk init` to save time.
 AWS CDK converts into JSON/YAML so the language you implement this feature in is completely up to you!
 If you need assistance with setting up the project the backend team has a suggested configuration for this type of project.
-You can browse or copy the [project boilerplate code](./boilerplate) that has the set up done for you if you don't want to start completely from scratch.
+You can browse or copy the [Backend Starter](https://github.com/Creeland/AWS-CDK-Backend-Starter) that has the set up done for you if you don't want to start completely from scratch.

 ## Requirements: